If the rules of Medicare confuse you, you are not alone

 If they don’t like their current insurance, they may choose to drop it in favor of Medicare.

 - Part A covers hospital care and some home care.
 If you have worked 40 quarters in your lifetime, it’s free.

-- Part B covers doctor visits, diagnostic services and other outpatient care.
+- Part B covers doctor visits, diagnostic services and other outpatient care including the costs of treating a TBI.
 The base premium is $144.60 per month.
 Individuals making $87,000 or more or couples making $174,000 or more pay higher premiums.
 It’s on an income-based, tiered structure, based on income figures from two years ago.

 Parts A and B together are also known as “Original Medicare.”

 Terry James, health insurance broker with Medicare Easy in Rochester, said that many people believe that it’s mandatory to have Medicare Part B.

 “If an individual is covered through their employer’s plan or spouse’s employer plan, then Medicare Part B is optional,” James said.
 “They can turn it down as long as the coverage is considered creditable by the government.
 You don’t want to be in a situation where you’re paying for an employer plan and Medicare Part B.”

 After age 65, those using the New York State Marketplace must sign up for Medicare.
 For those receiving Social Security, the premiums are deducted from their monthly checks.
 Those not receiving Social Security pay quarterly.

 Those who do not enroll in Medicare on time will pay a penalty of 10% of the premium for each 12-month period they could have been enrolled in Part B. Someone who waited two years would pay 20% more; those waiting three years would pay 30% more per month for the duration of their enrollment.